GuilhermeFerreiraAraujo/StudentCourseManagement/README.md

 In order to run the project it is necessary to have node js, visual studio and sql server installed on the machine.
 Please follow the steps below.

 1 - Before running the project it is necessary to create the database.
-You can create the database running the script 1633620154.sql located in the folder scripts.
+You can create the database running the script 1633620154.sql located in the folder scripts or you can restore the DbBackup located in the root folder.

 2 - After creating the database it is important to update the connection string that is located in the file StudentCourseManagementContext.